Spiritual Tantra vs. Sexual (Neo) Tantra vs. Tantric Massage

 ya aste mithunan tat paresat strini sevakaha.

-Osho equates this to sexual orgasm, but the two are completely different.
-In the context of meditation, the yogi re-unites, however this can only be achieved when all senses are turned inwards (shut down) and when the subtle inner breath ceases to move.
+Osho preached that sexual orgasm is the same as samādhi, but the two are completely different.
+In the context of meditation, the yogi re-unites, however this can only be achieved when all senses are turned inwards (shut down) and when the subtle inner breath ceases to vibrate.
 In neo-tantra, the activities require the senses to be turned outwards towards sensual feelings and also to be highly energised.
-If they were turned inwards, then the neo-tantric practitioner would no longer see, feel or hear their partner, which I am pretty sure is impossible in the yab-yum position or when giving or receiving erotic massage!
+If they were turned inwards, then the neo-tantric practitioner would no longer see, feel, smell, taste or hear their partner, which I am pretty sure is impossible in the yab-yum position, when giving and receiving erotic massage or eye-gazing!

 Reflections On Osho And His Teachings